lgiordani/devopsvm/README.md

 Once the VM has been imported you can run it double clicking on it.
 The default user is `thejump` and the password is the same.

+The Virtual Machine has a bidirectional clipboard active (check `Devices > Shared Clipboard` in the VM window).
+Remeber that you can copy from and paste to Linux terminals with `Ctrl + Shift + c` and `Ctrl + Shift + v`.

 ## Create the service

 Log into the virtual machine, open a terminal, clone this repository